amandaghassaei/marbling-experiment/README.md

 This application will run any device/browser supporting WebGL2 *or* WebGL1.

 The simulation doesn't start running until a pointerdown/pointermove event is detected on the canvas.
 After 15 seconds without interaction, the simulation pauses until another pointerdown/pointermove event is detected on the canvas.
+More info about animation loop can be found in [src/index.ts](https://github.com/amandaghassaei/marbling-experiment/blob/main/src/index.ts).

 ## Use